 Effective October 1, 2009 applicants for TANF automatically assign to the state all legal rights to current support from any person, whether on behalf of the individual or another family member whose needs are to be included in the TANF benefit.
 This assignment of support rights includes support due while benefits are being received.
-All current support collected on behalf of TANF households must be paid to Child Support Enforcement for distribution in accordance with federal law.
+All current support collected on behalf of TANF households must be paid to the Child Support Division for distribution in accordance with federal law.